Intelligent-Systems-Phystech/intelligent-systems-phystech.github.io/_i18n/en/seminars.md

 <br>

-### Meeting with Roman Sologub, alumnus of the MIPT Department of Intelligent Systems, 2010 [In Russian]
+### Meeting with Roman Sologub, alumnus of the MIPT Department of Intelligent Systems, 2010

 **Date:** 11.03.2022